fccm/OCamlSDL2_Image/README.md

 OCamlSDL2_Image brings you access to the SDL2_image library from OCaml.

-## Current State

-These relays are currently in a very early draft state.
-You may expect to get segfaults.
-These pieces of code are currently called "relays" and not bindings while there is currently no memory management and no integration with the garbage collector.

 ## Relicensing

 If SDL_image changes its license in the future to any